mongodb/specifications/source/crud/bulk-write.md

 ##### `errorsOnly`

 This field corresponds to the `verboseResults` option defined on `BulkWriteOptions`.
-Its value should be specified as the opposite of `verboseResults`, or `true` if `verboseResults` is unspecified.
-Drivers MUST always define this field.
+Its value should be `false` if `verboseResults` was set to `true`; otherwise, it should be `true`.
+This field MUST always be defined in the `bulkWrite` command regardless of whether a value for `verboseResults` was specified.

 #### Response